 It is very important to develop a study routine and follow it.
 You can allocate 1 hour a day to doing tests or watching training videos.
 You can choose to study with a friend or discuss your questions with someone who has already taken the test and is familiar with the process.
 Pay special attention to the memory part of the test.
 You can turn it into a game with your friends or family – look at a photo for 30 seconds and then compete who will be able to list more details.
 Practice solving math problems using only pen and paper.
 Spend some time every day writing by hand in order to improve your grammar and spelling.
 Remember that calculators and dictionaries are not allowed at the exam.

 4. Prepare for the test day

 In order to achieve better results on the police written test, you need to be in your best shape on the exam day.
-Most probably you will feel nervous, so try to relax with some pleasant activities on the day before.
+You most likely will feel nervous, so try to relax with some pleasant activities on the day prior to the test.
 Do something that you enjoy, have a walk or watch a movie.
-Don’t study on the day before the exam.
+Don’t over study on the day before the exam.
 Have a full night’s sleep and a good breakfast in the morning, but don’t overindulge.
 Put some nice and comfortable clothes on and a smile on your face to boost your confidence.

 5. Pay attention during the exam